nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-live-connect.md

 1. Go to [https://app.box.com/developers/services](https://app.box.com/developers/services).
 2. Click on **Create a Box Application**.
+3. Select the **Custom App** application type.
+4. In the Authentication Method screen, select **Standard OAuth 2.0 (User Authentication)**.
-3. Enter the name of your application and select **Create Application**.
+5. Enter the name of your application and select **Create Application**.
-5. In **redirect_uri** set the following URL, adapting the hostname and port to your case: [https://nuxeo-server:8080/nuxeo/site/oauth2/box/callback](https://nuxeo-server:8080/nuxeo/site/oauth2/box/callback) .
+6. In **redirect_uri** set the following URL, adapting the hostname and port to your case: [https://nuxeo-server:8080/nuxeo/site/oauth2/box/callback](https://nuxeo-server:8080/nuxeo/site/oauth2/box/callback) .

     {{#> callout type='info' }}
     Please note that Box allows HTTP only for localhost.
 For all other sites HTTPS must be used.
 See [HTTP and HTTPS Reverse-Proxy Configuration](/x/GAFc).
     {{/callout}}
-6. Copy the client_id and client_secret.
+7. Copy the client_id and client_secret.
-7. Click on button **Save Application**.
+8. Click on button **Save Application**.

 &nbsp;